Skip to content

 PasswordAuthentication passwordyour-password

-1. Click Test & Save
+1. Click Test And Save button

-4. Save if successful
+4. Click Save

 PortUse CaseSecurity

-25Standard SMTPOften blocked
+25Standard SMTPOften blocked by hosting providers

-587SMTP with STARTTLSRecommended
+587SMTP with STARTTLSRecommended (secure)

-2525AlternativeWhen 587 blocked
+2525AlternativeWhen 587 is blocked

 CauseSolution